p00f/cphelper.nvim/README.md

 - `:CphDelete [numbers]` to delete testcases.

 ## Known bugs
-Runtime errors shown as empty output and wrong answer - I don't know of a cross-platform way to get both stderr and stdout. `io.popen()` gives only stdout.
+Runtime errors shown as empty output and wrong answer - I don't know of a way to get both stderr and stdout. `io.popen()` gives only stdout.
+(See https://lua-users.org/lists/lua-l/2007-10/msg00189.html).